iivanoo/covid-apps-observer/data/data_us/reports/resources/com.pediatricassociates.android.papa.kidzdocnow___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.pediatricassociates.android.papa.kidzdocnow 5 reviews"/>
 </p>

+> Very professional, guidance on what to do, I am thankful for this app.
+Thank you for the professionalism and the app worked well.<br> :date: __2021-02-01 16:31:13__

 > The Doctor was very nice and knowledgable!<br> :date: __2021-01-28 16:13:55__

 > Easy to navigate, worked flawlessly.<br> :date: __2021-01-28 00:43:13__